By Andrew Steadman

 PicoCTF is a free series of challenges around computer security, ostensibly aimed at high-school students.
 They become progressively more challenging as you make your way through them.
 If you’re just starting out with hacking/computer security, then it’s a great way to brush up your skills.

-As of right now, the 2018 competition is still open, and you can register today and start working your way through the challenges.
+open (UPDATE: As of 2021 the picoCTF 2018 servers are offline), and you can register today and start working your way through the challenges.
 Even 2 years after registration originally opened, my relatively new account has already cracked into the top 300 (out of ~64,000).
 There are many different categories of challenges: Forensics; General Skills; Reversing; Crypto; Web; and my favourite, Binary Exploitation.

 What I love about Binary Exploitation challenges is that in order to do them, you have to have a very good understanding of exactly how your computer executes machine code.
 This is one of the few things that really forces you to understand your platform’s ABI, well beyond even most software developers (unless you write compilers).
 In the process, you become acutely aware of the “standard” functions that are dangerous and/or often used insecurely - a mistake you are unlikely to repeat.
 Furthermore, exploiting these binaries requires a certain aptitude at reading and writing assembly code - a valuable skill in both computer security and software development.